 Gorilla trekking Bwindi Impenetrable Forest Experience

-Gorilla trekking in Bwindi Impenetrable forest National park starts earlymorning, this is because the trackers know where the gorillas were yesterday so the task is to find them on this maiden day.
-The trek in the jungle has no designated path and so for two hours or for ten hours, you embark on a gorilla trek in search for the habituated gorilla families.
-If your lucky enough, a gorilla family maybe found within just a few hours of your gorilla trek.
-Upon encountering the gorillas, you all have to crouch down, sit down in very quiet manner.
-The immediate rule that you keep a 7 meters distance away from the gorillas therefore you are not allowed to touch or approach towards them but if they come to you, let it happen, they’re very gentle.
-Have you watched the the famous documentary “gorillas in the mist”?
-If so, then you have a definite idea of what it is like to be around these gorillas. it’s a life changing experience.
+Gorilla trekking in Bwindi Impenetrable forest National park starts early morning, this is because the trackers know where the gorillas were yesterday so the task is to find them on this maiden day.
+The trek in the jungle has no designated path and so for two hours or for ten hours, you embark on a gorilla trek in search of the habituated gorilla families.
+If you are lucky enough, a gorilla family may be found within just a few hours of your gorilla trek.
+Upon encountering the gorillas, you all have to crouch down, sit down in a very quiet manner.
+The immediate rule is that you keep a 7 meters distance away from the gorillas, therefore, you are not allowed to touch or approach them but if they come to you, let it happen, they’re very gentle.
+Have you watched the famous documentary “gorillas in the mist”?
+If so, then you have a definite idea of what it is like to be around these gorillas. it’s a life-changing experience.
 You are allowed to stay around the family for a maximum of one hour before you trek back through the forest and that is your gorilla experience.

-Alternatively some visitors opt for more hours with the gorilla in an exclusive experience known as gorilla Habituation, this can be prepared at an events extra cost.
-Gorilla Habituation Experience offers visitors exclusive 4 hours with the gorilla unlike the ordinary one hour a regular gorilla trekking experience offers.
-In Uganda, a permit to a gorilla Habituation experience cost $ 1500.
+Alternatively, some visitors opt for more hours with the gorilla in an exclusive experience known as gorilla Habituation, this can be prepared at events extra cost.
+Gorilla Habituation Experience offers visitors exclusive 4 hours with the gorilla, unlike the ordinary one hour a regular gorilla trekking experience offers.
+In Uganda, a permit to a gorilla Habituation experience costs $ 1500.